oscargtoro/AirBnB_clone/README.md

 The AirBnB Clone is a project to build a console where we can manipulate objects based on a master class.
 The data manipulated will be stored in a file using json format.

 ## Description
 The command interpreter or console is a way to connect the user with the program through command lines for different purposes.
-With this interpreter you can create objects depending the class the user chooses.
+With this interpreter you can manipulate objects of different classes.

 ## How to start it
 To start the command interpreter, you have to download this repository in your computer and open your terminal.
 Then, you have to type "./console.py".